-We collect business contact information for account management purposes related to the use of the Workday Service.
+We collect business contact information for account management purposes related to the use of Workday software-as-a-service applications or professional services.
+Additionally, we collect name, company, and email address to manage Workday Learning registrations for customers and partners.

 Cookies, Web Beacons, and Other Similar Technologies

-Workday or Workday Service providers may use website tracking technologies to observe your activities, interactions, preferences, transactional information, and other computer and connection information (such as an IP address) relating to your use of our websites and services.
-We may also use log files, cookies, and similar technologies to collect information about the pages you view, links you click, and other actions you take when accessing our Website or emails.
+Workday may use website tracking technologies to observe your activities, interactions, preferences, transactional information, and other computer and connection information (such as an IP address) relating to your use of our websites and services.
+We may also use log files, cookies, and similar technologies to collect information about the pages you view, links you click, and other actions you take when accessing our website or emails.

 Workday Events Mobile Application

-When you choose to use the Workday Events mobile application we will collect information from your device, such as your photos, contacts, or precise geolocation data, to enable some functions in accordance with your device settings.
-For more information about our Workday Events mobile application, please see the section below on Mobile Applications.
+When you choose to use a Workday Events mobile application, we may collect information from your device, such as your photos, contacts, or geolocation data, to enable some functions in accordance with your device’s privacy settings.

 How we use your personal data.